microsoft/aurora/docs/batch.md

 ## `Batch.atmos_vars`

-`Batch.static_vars` is a dictionary mapping names of atmospheric variables to the numerical values of the variables.
+`Batch.atmos_vars` is a dictionary mapping names of atmospheric variables to the numerical values of the variables.
 The atmospheric variables must be of the form `(b, t, c, h, w)` where `b` is the batch size, `t` the history dimension, `c` the number of pressure levels, `h` the number of latitudes,